OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Shark.md

 # Shark

-Aggressive, predatory fish of low intelligence and unpredictable behaviour.
+Aggressive, predatory fish of low intelligence and unpredictable behavior.
 Live in saltwater.

 - **Blood scent:** Can detect blood in water up to 300’ away.
 - **Feeding frenzy:** Triggered by the scent of blood: always attack; no morale checks.

 ## Bull Shark

-8’ long; brown colouration.
+8’ long; brown coloration.
 Attack by ramming, then biting the stunned prey.

 ------